wizardsardine/liana/gui/README.md

 If the software is started with no parameter and no data directory is detected, a Liana installer will be spawned that will guide you in the processing of configuring Liana.

-If the software is started and a reachable `lianad` is running, it will plug to it via `lianad`'s JSONRPC interface.
+## Connecting to an external Liana daemon

+By setting in the `liana-gui` configuration file the `daemon_rpc_path` field.
+The GUI will connect to the distant daemon via `lianad`'s JSONRPC interface.
+In case of failure, the GUI will display an error message.

 ### Troubleshooting